MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMAlertSubscription.md

 ```

 ## DESCRIPTION
-The **Remove-CMAlertSubscription** cmdlet removes an alert subscription from Microsoft System Center Configuration Manager.
+The **Remove-CMAlertSubscription** cmdlet removes an alert subscription from Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.